khaledmohammedsaifuddin/Face-Detection-Haar-Cascade-/README.md

 # Face-Detection-Haar-Cascade
 Face Detection Technique using Raspberry Pi with Pi camera.
 # Goals
--To introduce with OpenCV </br>
+- To introduce with OpenCV </br>
--Interface Pi camera with Raspberry Pi and test the camera</br>
+- Interface Pi camera with Raspberry Pi and test the camera</br>
--Detect human face using Haar Cascade classifier
+- Detect human face using Haar Cascade classifier
 # Description
 Here, this project is done using OpenCV with python, Raspberry Pi and Pi camera.
 I used Haar features based cascade classifier where a cascade function is trained from a lot of positive and negative images.
 ### Negative Images: